beachfront/beachfront-io-android-sdk/README.md

 	android:configChanges="keyboardHidden|orientation|screenSize" />
 ```

-* Make sure to have android:targetSdkVersion should be equal or greater then 13 in the manifest
+* Make sure android:targetSdkVersion is at least 13 in the manifest

 ```
  <uses-sdk android:targetSdkVersion="13" />
 ```

-   Add following required permession in your AndroidManifest.xml
+* Add the following required permissions in your AndroidManifest.xml

 ```
   <uses-permission android:name="android.permission.READ_PHONE_STATE" />